Gijsreyn/learn-dsc/content/docs/initiate/level-1-the-basics.md

 ## The Command Line Interface (CLI) and DSC

 The DSC command line interface (CLI) is a tool that allows you to interact with a DSC resource and apply configurations to your system.
-To explain it in simple words: if there is a DSC resource available for the "thing" that you want to configure, whether it is a SQL Server you want to build from the ground up, or install a Visual Studio Code extension, DSC's CLI allows you to execute certain capabilities to perform the task for you.
-DSC's project is open source and can be installed cross-platform, as you've learned in the getting started article.
+To explain it in simple words: if there is a DSC resource available for the "thing" that you want to configure, whether it is a SQL Server you want to build from the ground up, or install a Visual Studio Code extension, the DSC CLI allows you to execute certain capabilities to perform such task for you.
+The DSC project is open source and can be installed cross-platform, as you've learned in earlier section.

-The current available commands are:
+The DSC CLI currently has the following commands available:

 - `dsc completer`
 - `dsc config`